 I know the difference between a ball and a strike; that’s about it.
 I don’t know how many players are on the field.
-I know what’s a free throw but I don’t know when you get a free throw and when you get to serve(?) from the sideline, or when you get two free throws regardless and when you get the second free throw only if you make the first one.
+I know what’s a free throw but I don’t know when you get a free throw and when you get to throw in from the sideline, or when you get two free throws regardless and when you get the second free throw only if you make the first one.

 I’m OK with not knowing those things.
 If I must know I will look them up.

 I never watched Star Trek.
-I haven’t been in a movie theatre for years.
+I haven’t been in a movie theater for years.
 I’m just now watching Grey’s Anatomy on DVDs.
 I’m on Season 4, which first aired in 2007.
 The Sopranos will be next.

 I’m OK with being years behind.
 It makes me awkward in some conversations because I don’t get the reference.
 I can live with that.

 Not having had a personal finance class in high school isn’t an excuse.
 It’s always a choice.
-You choose what you know. $10 buys you a used book that tells you everything you need to know.
+You choose what you know. $10 buys you a used book that tells you most everything you need to know.
 It puts you well above average.
 We all have limited time.
 You choose to invest your time in what matters.

 [Photo credit: Flickr user zebble]

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.